basnijholt/nijho.lt/content/home/photography.md

 +++

-I *really* enjoy going out to take nice photos that I would like to share with the world.
-The problem was that I never did, so I combined by powers and wrote a program that will do the job for me: [`instacron` <em class="fa fa-github"> </em>](https://github.com/basnijholt/instacron).
-It takes a photo, adds a cheesy **random** :cheese: quote and some more info.
+I *really* enjoy taking nice photos and those I want like to share with the world.
+The problem was that I didn't do that, so I wrote a program that will do that job for me: [`instacron` <em class="fa fa-github"> </em>](https://github.com/basnijholt/instacron).
+It takes a photo, adds a cheesy **random** :cheese: quote and some more info related to the photo.

 {{< instagram BjzFQpWHNP- >}}
 {{< instagram Bjd4lpTH9zb >}}